 A sunset is a brilliant experience that could probably be witnessed with astonishment anywhere.
 But the background that goes with it often adds another dimension to it.

 Whether you’re chasing sunsets with a partner, a group of friends or even on your own, there are a number of locations that will take your breath away.
-Select your favourite one and make it a new tradition, or try out each of them for new views and scenes.
+Select your favorite one and make it a new tradition, or try out each of them for new views and scenes.

 Do you want to be adventurous and find a different view altogether?
-Why not head on a day trip to Yosemite from San Francisco and take in the breathtaking scenery that awaits.
+Why not head on a day trip to Yosemite from San Francisco and take in the breathtaking scenery that awaits?

 If you don’t want to venture too far from home, there are views aplenty around the San Francisco area that will keep you glued to the skies every evening.
 Where are you going to head next?